nanlabs/nancy.js/README.md

   - ESLint + Prettier
   - Jest + React Testing Library
   - and more!

+#### Playground
+This [playground](./apps/playground/) app is created with the goals to have examples of ours React components, hooks and libraries that are created in different packages in this repository.
+To create the examples, in this app we are using storybook stories.
+Check it out this simple example of [storybook](./apps/playground/src/stories/Header.stories.tsx).
 ## Examples

 Collection of examples that solve specific problems using small pieces of code.